sromanhu/TotalCMS-Arbitrary_File-Upload--XSS_Steal_Cookies---TotalDepot/README.md

 ### - POC 2: Theft of user cookies and forwarding to an external server to intercept them and impersonate the user.

+We are going to pretend that we are a cybercriminal and we are going to steal the user's session cookies and they will be sent to the server.
+In this case I have uploaded a file as PoC but in a real case, we can upload a file with an interesting name "NBA Tickets" and publish it, so that the victim user sends me the cookies when executing the file, without realizing it. of it.

 We perform a test to see if we have communication with an external server.